 – Provide a Unique Student Identifier (USI)

-– Have good English literacy and reading skills as training will involve reading work instructions, interpreting/modifying traffic control diagrams, writing safety documentation and compliance audit reports
+– Have good English literacy and reading skills as training will involve reading work instructions, interpreting/modifying traffic guidance schemes, writing safety documentation and compliance audit reports

 – Bring along the following current resources to the course including Main Roads WA Code of Practice Works on Roads, Main Roads WA Code of Practice for Events & AS1742.3 Manual of Uniform Traffic Control Devices – Part 3 Traffic Control for Works on Roads.
 Note: In the event resources are not available to the student prior to the course, copies can be supplied to students by request for use during the training course.

 Main Roads WA Prerequisites